 However, what happens when you’re expecting?
-Things can get a little tricky when you’re planning your maternity leave and aren’t sure what your new bills are going to look like, what your income will be, and what you’re going to even feel like doing after giving birth.
-The complications increase when you’re self-employed or when you have an employer who doesn’t offer maternity leave.
+Things can get a little tricky when you’re planning your maternity leave and aren’t sure what your new bills will look like, your income, and what you will even feel like doing after giving birth.
+The complications increase when you’re self-employed or have an employer who doesn’t offer maternity leave.

 For most of us moms, maternity leave isn’t a dream.
 It’s hard.
 Most days are a struggle between taking care of a newborn who needs you constantly (and for a good reason!) and remembering to shower regularly.
 The last things on your mind are paying a bill and balancing your checkbook.

 That’s why you need a money plan for the first few months after your baby arrives.
 Here are a few tips to help you get started:

 One: Find out if your maternity leave is paid or unpaid.

-Ask your HR officer or research your company’s policies to determine their stance on maternity leave.
-Every company might have a different policy, and it’s important to be informed.
+Ask your HR officer or research your company’s maternity leave policies to determine their stances.
+Every company might have a different policy, so being informed is important.

 If you aren’t satisfied with your company’s maternity leave, be prepared to negotiate.
 It never hurts to ask your manager or the human resources officer for more time.
 There is no harm in at least attempting to get more time, especially if you can make a case for why you need additional days or why the policy should be updated.

 Two: Research your options for unpaid maternity leave.

 Some short-term disability insurance plans cover maternity leave for a period of time.
-These policies work great for a mom that might not get enough maternity leave benefits from their current employer or if they work part-time and don’t qualify.
+These policies work great for moms who might not get enough maternity leave benefits from their current employer or work part-time and don’t qualify.

 These policies also work for anyone who is a contractor, freelancer, or self-employed.